badonyt/Modded-Two-Birds-with-one-stone/README.md

 memeimages, images that are big memes

-memelore, secret lore(recommendation, use memeimages)
+memelore, secret lore(recommendation: use memeimages)

 # Why did i make this
 I was bored